Five Good Ideas

 Andrea Cohen Barrack

-Andrea Cohen Barrack is VP, Community Relations and Corporate Citizenship, TD Bank, and the former CEO of the Ontario Trillium Foundation – one of Canada’s largest granting foundations.
+Andrea Cohen Barrack is Vice President Global Corporate Citizenship, TD Bank, and the former CEO of the Ontario Trillium Foundation – one of Canada’s largest granting foundations.
 Andrea serves as the Chair of International Planned Parenthood Federation, Western Hemisphere Region.
 She is an Advisory Board Member for the Centre for Effective Philanthropy, a mentor with CivicAction DiverseCity Fellows and is the Chair of the Dean’s Council for the Ted Rogers School of Management at Ryerson University.
 She will share her experiences with mergers and integration, collective impact and the need for collaborative governance.